blueOkiris/DSML/README.md

     - Will be called for simulations like `module.input_bus[index]` just as one familiar with programming would expect

+3) Diagram

+    - Generates a schematic for each module

 If you have any suggestions, feel free to email me at dylantdmt@gmail.com!